NuroDev/vite-plugin-splitbee/README.md

 export default {
   plugins: [
     ViteSplitbee({
-      /// When using A/B testing, you can prevent the initial content flash by making the script blocking/synchronous (Optional) [Default: false]
+      /// When using A/B testing, you can prevent the initial content flash by making the script blocking/synchronous (Optional) [Default: true]
-      async: false,
+      async: true,

       /// Whether to include Splitbee analytics during local development (Optional) [Default: false]
       enable_development: false,